Sacrement

 2017

 Referencing the potent iconography of Christian stigmata, the artist bleeds from her nipples and vagina in a ritualistic gesture echoing crucifixion wounds — a haunting reimagining of a woman’s forced sacrifice through society’s rejection of the mother no longer being the virgin and therefore no longer sexual.
-Here, the stigmata do not signify martyrdom alone but the profound power and resilence embedded in both the feminine suffering and transcendence.
-Bleeding as a form of holy communion, reclaiming the narrative of the sacred away from patriarchal dogma and into the sovereign domain of the female body.
+Here, the stigmata do not signify martyrdom alone but the profound power and resilence embedded in both the feminine suffering and collective shame.